robin587/aws-deployment/README.md

 # aws-deployment
-task to get multicast working on aws
+Steps to enable multicast on AWS

-Need to update on the multicast feature to be deployed

-Need to add vpn details